cs4641team4summer2020/cs4641team4summer2020.github.io/background.md

 model in a similar fashion as the current study and showed that recurrent neural network (RNN) methods such as LSTM tend to show greater levels of accuracy with battery degredation, which is modeled naturally as sets of time-series data.
+We will focus on data-based models.

 In this study, we will compare the performance of long short-term memory (LSTM) models and hidden Markov models (HMM) as RUL